Leonets/LendingDApp/README.md

     - save those value in .env in the Frontend application
     - run 'npm run dev' in the 'client' directory of the Frontend application
     - a website will be available at localhost:5173 for local testing with a remote stokenet deployed smart contract

+# Application Architecture
+Let's describe which is the architecture of the whole dApp

+    - Vaults: 4 vaults are managed by the contract
+    - Data: Some vectors and trees are managed by the contract
+    - Processes:
+    - Metadata:

 # TODO & Useful commands